-Robert was homeless for fifteen years.
+Roberto was homeless for fifteen years.
 In 2014, with the goal of a new start and to begin his recovery from alcohol and meth addictions, he came to Transition Projects.
 He was connected with a case manager and entered the Clark Center, a men’s short-term residential shelter.
 After two months he entered a clean and sober living house.
-Accepted by Transition Project’s Mentor Program, he also co-facilitated a Relapse Prevention group – a clean and sober support group in the agency’s Day Center.
-Today, employed by Transition Projects, Roberto was hand-picked to be a Peer Outreach Specialist with the agency’s new Mobile Engagement Unit.
-Roberto says “In the past, I was a burden on society.
-Now, with Transition Projects’ help I am able to give back and be a productive member of society.
+Accepted by Transition Project’s Mentor Program, he also co-facilitated a Relapse Prevention group – a clean and sober support group in the agency’s Resource Center.

 Roberto is now a State Certified Recovery Mentor and was hand-picked to be a Peer Outreach Specialist with Transition Projects’ Mobile Engagement Unit.
 He has since been promoted to Shelter Access Coordinator/Supervisor.